 "The individual stories of those government officials involved in the coup--each account unique, but all of them intersecting--were scattered like disconnected pieces of a jigsaw puzzle on the table of history until the author conceived this book.
 Perhaps because it happened so quickly, and without major disagreement, protest, or dissent, this truly historic moment has been buried in the public mind.
 In unearthing the drama in gripping detail, Keel Hunt assures that the 'dark day' will be remembered as a bright one in which conflicted politicians came together in the public interest."

-- "The story of Alexander's early inauguration--the only one of its kind in American history--is told with page-turning intensity"
+- "The story of Alexander's early inauguration—the only one of its kind in American history—is told with page-turning intensity."

-"There is so much to enjoy about this book whose title of Coup, connoting anarchy, violence and warring factions, ironically relates a success story of political rivals in transitioning power.
-It is a testament to the character of the people involved and also a testament to the cando state of Tennessee."
+- "There is so much to enjoy about this book whose title of Coup, connoting anarchy, violence and warring factions, ironically relates a success story of political rivals in transitioning power.
+It is a testament to the character of the people involved and also a testament to the can-do state of Tennessee."

---Tennessee Bar Journal
+—Tennessee Bar Journal

-"There was a time when government was willing to act.
+- "There was a time when government was willing to act.
 Keel Hunt was a key player on one such occasion in Tennessee and tells the story with elegance and precision.
-This book tells about government doing what's needed--quickly, without hand-wringing and without seeking partisan advantage.
+This book tells about government doing what's needed—quickly, without hand-wringing and without seeking partisan advantage.
 Every elected official in America should read it."

---Philip Bredesen, former Governor of Tennessee
+—Philip Bredesen, Governor of Tennessee, 2003-2011

 - "This is a story about men of different political parties who found ourselves in a place none of us wanted to be and how we worked together over a few hours to do something unprecedented but necessary that none of us wanted to do.
 What fascinates me 34 years later is how much I did not know about what had happened until I read Keel Hunt's book."

 - "Keel Hunt gives us a fascinating account of an important moment in Tennessee history.
 It's a story of a time when Tennesseans of both parties came together to resolve a crisis that had rocked the state."